rocky-linux/documentation/docs/gemstones/RL9_network_manager.md

 ens160  25106d13-ba04-37a8-8eb9-64daa05168c9  ethernet  ens160
 ```

-For RockyLinux 8.x, we introduced how to configure its network [here](./nmtui.md).
+For RockyLinux 8.x, we introduced how to configure its network [in this document](./nmtui.md).
 You can use `vim` to edit the network card configuration file in the **/etc/sysconfig/network-script/** directory, or you can use `nmcli`/`nmtui`, both of which are acceptable.

 ## Naming rules for udev device Manager